developerfred/plasmdocs/learn/token-economy.md

 By adding the above-inflation model, we will adjust the incentives of Plasm users and encourage the actions expected of Plasm Network.

-Any questions?
-Feel free  to ask us on [Discord Tech Channel](https://discord.gg/Z3nC9U4).
+Alguma pergunta?
+Não hesite em perguntar no [Discord Tech Channel](https://discord.gg/Z3nC9U4).